 Chicago Nursing Home Lawsuits and Settlements

 On this page, our lawyers will discuss Chicago nursing home lawsuits.
-We will explain some of the legal grounds for suing nursing homes in Chicago and we will look at the average settlement value of these cases.
+We will explain some of the legal grounds for suing nursing homes in Chicago and look at the average settlement value of these cases.

 When an elderly person is injured or dies as a result of nursing home negligence or abuse, they and their relatives have the right to file a civil lawsuit against the nursing home and get financial compensation.